Labyrinth of Refrain: Coven of Dusk: Plot

-Set in the town Refrain, Coven and Labyrinth of Refrain revolves around a cursed underground labyrinth where people cannot survive very long.
+Set in the town Refrain, Labyrinth of Refrain: Coven of Dusk revolves around a cursed underground labyrinth where people cannot survive very long.
 Despite that, a certain witch named Madame Dronya comes along with her assistant Luca and volunteers to explore the labyrinth.
 She is the owner of a legendary book called Tractatus de Monstrum (Youro Rekitei), which role the player fulfills.
 Together with the witch as their owner, the player challenges the dungeon.
 Soon, the player finds a strange place called Antechamber, which connects the initial Dungeon to another world.
 Each of those worlds, presented as Dungeons, are connected to even more different worlds by Antechambers.

-While the player travels through different Dungeons, he sees fragments of Madame Dronyas past and learns that he is supposed to find three special keys that will open the gate to the realm of the dead, where the deceased can potentially be revived.
+While the player travels through different Dungeons, they see fragments of Madame Dronya's past and learns that they are supposed to find three special keys that will open the gate to the realm of the dead, where the deceased can potentially be revived.
 During her adventure, Dronya sometimes gets into situations which end fatal for her.
 But somehow, time turns back to moments before these things happen and the situation gets altered in the process, allowing Dronya to survive them.
 Madame Dronya is eager to revive one person that she lost in the past.
 But Baba Yaga, who was a teacher of Magic for Dronya and other girls, wants the keys for herself.
 Dronya is able to trick Baba Yaga and lure her into a trap, killing her in the process.